phalcon/blog/data/posts/2017-03-01-building-the-new-phalcon-website-implementation-part-1.md

-## Building the new Phalcon Website - Implementation - Part 1

 This post is part of a series.
 [Part 1](/post/building-the-new-phalcon-website-implementation-part-1) - [Part 2](/post/building-the-new-phalcon-website-bootstrap-part-2) - [Part 3](/post/building-the-new-phalcon-website-middleware-part-3)

 Our website has undergone a number of iterations in its implementation.